Rajatb20/Chatbot/README.md

 Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request
-👨‍💻 About the Author
-@Rajatb20

-🎓 MTech Data Science Student
-🌱 Passionate about AI and conversational interfaces
-💞️ Open to collaborating on Python and AI projects
-📫 Feel free to reach out for collaboration!
-📄 License
-This project is open source and available for educational and commercial purposes.

 🙏 Acknowledgments
 Rasa for the amazing conversational AI framework